b-man/xcode-tools/README.md

 	[SDK]				; this is an sdk configuration file name = DarwinARM		; this is the name of our SDK.
-This MUST match the folder name that is postfixed with '.sdk'. version = 1.0.0			; this is the version number for the SDK. toolchain = DarwinARM		; this is the specified toolchain name to be used with the SDK. macosx_deployment_target = 10.7	; this is the deployment target to be used with the SDK.
+This MUST match the folder name that is postfixed with '.sdk'. version = 1.0.0			; this is the version number for the SDK. default_arch = arm		; this is the default architecture to be used for the SDK toolchain = DarwinARM		; this is the specified toolchain name to be used with the SDK. macosx_deployment_target = 10.7	; this is the deployment target to be used with the SDK.
 					; you can rename this variable to ios_deployment_target and set it to an appropriate iOS version